SeolJinn/DC_Project/README.md

 - [Crasovan Alexandru]

 ### Achievement:
-We proudly completed the Capture The Flag (CTF), and as such we have only done the first 3 Assignments.
+We proudly completed the Capture The Flag (CTF) using an ARM Emulator, and as such we have only done the first 3 Assignments.

 ---